-We recommend that you enroll into a plan prior to arrival in the United States.
-Learn about the plans including exclusions and limitations on coverage.
+We recommend that you enroll in a plan prior to arrival in the United States.
+Learn about the plans, including exclusions and limitations on coverage.

 Keep in mind, these plans do not include the medical evacuation and repatriation (M&R) coverage required for J-1 and J-2 non-immigrants because these plans are designed for U.S. citizens.
-Therefore, if you purchase an Ohio State or Nationwide Children's health plan, you will be required to purchase a supplemental plan for M&R coverage for yourself and J-2 dependents.
-We suggest you purchase the medical evacuation and repatriation plan offered also by Arthur J. Gallagher and Co. to meet this requirement.
+If you purchase an Ohio State or Nationwide Children's health plan, you will be required to purchase a supplemental plan for M&R coverage for yourself and J-2 dependents.
+We suggest you purchase the medical evacuation and repatriation plan also offered by Arthur J. Gallagher and Co. to meet this requirement.
 The Gallagher M&R Plan costs $45 per year per person.
-Be aware if you select a different M&R plan, that the minimum requirements for coverage are $50,000 for medical evacuation and $25,000 for repatriation.
+If you select a different M&R plan, the minimum requirements for coverage are $50,000 for medical evacuation and $25,000 for repatriation.
 Additionally, you must complete an M&R Compliance Form and submit it to the Office of International Affairs (OIA).

-These employment-based health insurance plans through Ohio State and Nationwide Children's Hospital are managed by human resource offices at each institution and enrollment is offered after you arrive in Columbus.
+These employment-based health insurance plans through Ohio State and Nationwide Children's Hospital are managed by human resource offices at each institution, and enrollment is offered after you arrive in Columbus.
 Individuals employed through Nationwide Children's should seek information regarding the details of the insurance plan directly from the hospital.
 Click on the following links for more information about the Ohio State employment-based health insurance plans:

-However, you are responsible for determining the quality of the insurance coverage and for determining if the insurance you select meets the all the ACA and DOS rules.
-Also be aware you must agree to the risks associated with selecting your own plan and agree to continue to verify your insurance coverage to OIA throughout your stay.
+However, you are responsible for determining the quality of the insurance coverage and if the insurance you select meets all the ACA and DOS rules.
+Be aware you must agree to the risks associated with selecting your own plan and agree to continue to verify your insurance coverage to OIA throughout your stay.
 To do this, email Latasha Carruthers to request the OIA ACA/DOS Alternate Health Insurance Compliance Application form.
 Complete the application form and return it to her.
 She will notify you if you have received approval to use an ACA alternate health insurance plan which also meets DOS requirements.
-To find out more information about the DOS and ACA rules and to determine if you are subject to ACA requirements review the following resources.
+To learn more about the DOS and ACA rules and to determine if you are subject to ACA requirements, review the following resources.

 If your home government is paying for your visit as a J-1 scholar and has purchased a health insurance plan on your behalf, OIA must receive proof regarding this plan.
-The plan must be a U.S. based plan that meets DOS and/or ACA requirements.
+The plan must be a U.S.-based plan that meets DOS and/or ACA requirements.
 To provide proof you are in compliance with the regulations, you must complete the ACA/DOS Alternate Health Insurance Compliance Application form.
 Email OIA Office Associate Latasha Carruthers at email@example.com to request the form.

 Depending on your situation and the health plan you choose, health insurance coverage for J-2 dependents can be very expensive.
 If this is the case for you, we suggest you do not bring your family on the J-2 status.
-However, family members can visit you on the B-2 tourist status and they will not be subject to the same insurance requirements and costs.
+However, family members can visit you on the B-2 tourist status, and they will not be subject to the same insurance requirements and costs.
 Learn more.